 If your registration is approved, you will be given a certificate of registration.

 Your home education registration can be cancelled where concerns about the home education program are not met.
-Details about this process are in the Home Education Policy and Procedures (Appendix B).
+Details about this process are in the Home Education Procedures (Appendix B).

 As a home educator you need to develop a curriculum program which meets the requirements of School Curriculum and Standards Authority Act 1997.